The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Discussion

 Note that PKS1353-341, indicated as green in Fig~\ref{fig::cavity}, has $P_{\rm{cav}}$ and $L_{\rm{nuc}}$ of similar magnitude and lies on the higher end of the mean accretion rate, where the quasars (the three highest accretion rates) tend to lie.
-The similar magnitude of the mechanical and radiative powers suggests that this system is in the midst of transitioning between mechanically dominated and radiatively dominated modes.
+The similar magnitude of the mechanical and radiative power suggests that this system is in the midst of transitioning between mechanically dominated and radiatively dominated modes.

-In Fig~\ref{fig::Ecav}, we plot the energy stored in the bubbles ($E_{\rm{cav}}$) for PKS1353-341 against both the total mass ($M_{2500}$) and the 1.4 GHz emission ($L_{\rm{1.4GHz}}$) compared to a flux limited X-ray sample of 45 galaxy clusters from~\citet{2015Main}.
+In Fig~\ref{fig::Ecav}, we plot the energy stored in the bubbles ($E_{\rm{cav}}$) for PKS1353-341 against both the total mass ($M_{2500}$) and the 1.4 GHz emission ($L_{\rm{1.4GHz}}$) compared to that of the flux-limited X-ray sample of 45 galaxy clusters from~\citet{Main2017}.
 The newly discovered cluster is located within the scatter in both relations, suggesting that for a cluster with this particular mass and radio power, our measured cavity energy is typical compared to those of the other clusters.